Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Introduction

 \section{Introduction}

-Dense retrievers, which rank passages based on their relevance score in the representation space, have been widely used in various applications \cite{karpukhin2020dense,izacard2022unsupervised,zerveas2023enhancing}.
-Besides, retrieval-augmented language models have gained increasing popularity as they promise to deliver verified, trustworthy, and up-to-date results \cite{guu2020retrieval,lewis2020retrieval,izacard2022few,borgeaud2022improving,shi2023replug}.
-Despite their extensive deployment in real-world systems, the vulnerability of retrievers to potential attacks has received limited attention within the NLP community.
+Dense retrievers, which rank passages based on their relevance score in the representation space, have been widely used in various applications for retrieving factual knowledge~\citep{karpukhin2020dense,izacard2022unsupervised,zerveas2023enhancing}.
+Besides, retrieval-augmented language models have gained increasing popularity as they promise to deliver verified, trustworthy, and up-to-date results \citep{guu2020retrieval,lewis2020retrieval,izacard2022few,borgeaud2022improving,shi2023replug}.
+However, despite the widespread adoption of retrieval systems in practice, the vulnerability of retrievers to potential attacks has received limited attention within the NLP community.

-Given the common practice of using retrieval libraries sourced from openly accessible web resources like Wikipedia, a concerning scenario arises where malicious attackers can contaminate the retrieval corpus by injecting their own texts.
-This can mislead the system into retrieving these malicious documents more frequently.
-This new attack problem can be achieved through a white-box adversarial attack \cite{zhong2023poisoning}.
-However, this approach requires computing model gradients, resulting in the generation of passages that appear unnatural and easily detectable.
-Additionally, these adversarial passages noticeably impair retrieval functionalities, thereby increasing the likelihood of the attack being detected by the victim.
+Recent attacks on dense retrievers primarily focus on corpus poisoning~\citep{zhong2023poisoning}.
+Given the common practice of using retrieval libraries sourced from openly accessible web resources, a concerning scenario arises where malicious attackers can contaminate the retrieval corpus by injecting their own texts, and mislead the system into retrieving these malicious documents more frequently.
+This new attack via corpus poisoning can be achieved through a white-box adversarial attack~\citep{zhong2023poisoning}.
+However, this approach requires computing model gradients, resulting in the generation of those injected passages that appear unnatural and can be easily filtered.
+Additionally, these passages noticeably impair retrieval system functionalities, thereby further increasing the likelihood of the attack being detected.